nilssonjn/SPI-app-lab1/README.md

-# Java SPI Application Lab 1
+# Java SPI Application Lab 1 For ITHS

-This is a simple console application that demonstrates the use of the Java Service Provider Interface (SPI).
-It includes an interface for a weather app service and two different implementations of this service.
-The application allows you to dynamically load the implementations at runtime and choose which one to use.

 ## Task

 - **Service Definition**: Define an interface for a service.
 This can be a simple service such as currency conversion or something more complex with multiple methods.
 - **Implementations**: Create at least two implementations of the defined interface.
 These implementations should be able to be loaded dynamically when the application starts.
 - **User Interaction**: Allow the user to choose which implementation they want to use.
 The application can use one or all implementations based on the user's selection to perform the tasks

+## Description

+This is a simple console application that demonstrates the use of the Java Service Provider Interface (SPI).
+It includes an interface for a weather app service and two different implementations of this service.
+The application allows you to dynamically load the implementations at runtime and choose which one to use.

 ## Installation